aws/aws-cdk/packages/@aws-cdk/aws-glue/README.md

 });
 ```

-By default, an S3 bucket will be created to store the table's data and stored in the bucket root.
-You can also manually pass the `bucket` and `s3Prefix`:

 #### Partitions

 To improve query performance, a table can specify `partitionKeys` on which data is stored and queried separately.
 For example, you might partition a table by `year` and `month` to optimize queries based on a time window: